dragoon/dragoon.github.io/_posts/2013-01-23-pycharm-local-variable-type-declaration.md

 ---

 Sometimes is it useful to make **PyCharm **know what type of variable you're using inside the function.
-For example, it enables the <i>auto-complete</i> feature for the variable methods and quick navigation to the method source with Ctrl/Cmd + click.
+For example, it enables the *auto-complete* feature for the variable methods and quick navigation to the method source with Ctrl/Cmd&nbsp;+&nbsp;click.

-While for the <i>function arguments</i> you can easily specify the type using the
+While for the *function arguments* you can easily specify the type using the *docstring* notation like:
-<i>docstring</i> notation like:
 {% highlight python %}
 # (reStructured Text notation)
 """